Texas Wesleyan University was founded by the Methodist Episcopal Church, South, in 1890.

 Texas Wesleyan has historically combined service to a residential population along with its strong commitment to a commuting and adult population.

 To add flexibility in the scheduling of courses and to recognize the special needs of adult learners, the University added the C.E.
 Hyde Weekend/Evening Program in 1994.
-From 2000 to 2010, buildings on campus have been built or renovated at the rate of nearly two per year.

 The University established a campus in downtown Fort Worth in 1997 with the relocation of the Texas Wesleyan University School of Law, which was established in 1992 following the acquisition of the former Dallas/Fort Worth School of Law.
 In August 2013, the law school was sold to Texas A&M University.